HEADACHES AND MIGRAINES

 Red flags

-1. Headaches that get worse over time
+1. Headaches or migraines that get worse over time

 2. Sudden onset of severe head pain